 An indemnity bond ensures that the bondholder will receive compensation in the event of a potential loss.
 This bond acts as an agreement that safeguards the lender against losses if the borrower defaults on a legally binding loan.
 In case the principal fails to meet the contractual obligations (as agreed between the obligee and the principal), the principal is liable to pay the full bonded amount, including any legal costs.
 If the individual does not settle the agreed amount, their personal and corporate assets may be used for repayment.
 This bond is non-negotiable, and failure to sign it will result in the surety bond not being approved.

-And when you embark on your journey to homeownership, partnering with Bajaj Housing Finance ensures not just a loan, but a shield of confidence.
-With tailored home loan solutions, competitive rates, and a seamless process, Bajaj Housing Finance becomes your trusted ally, bridging the gap between dreams and reality in the realm of residential property transactions.
+And when you embark on your journey to homeownership, partnering with Bajaj Housing Finserv ensures not just a loan, but a shield of confidence.
+With tailored home loan solutions, competitive rates, and a seamless process, Bajaj Housing Finserv becomes your trusted ally, bridging the gap between dreams and reality in the realm of residential property transactions.
+You might already be eligible – check your offers now using your mobile number and OTP.

 What are the features of indemnity bond?